-After the campaign has led users online to act, then content can become verbose, with more in-depth information for those wanting to research further.
+After the campaign has led users online to act, then more in-depth information can be provided for those users wanting to research further.

 When looking to gain increased ranking in search and advertising results, there is rarely such thing as "too much" pertinent information; pending the information is well organized, relevant, and related to the issue at hand.

 - When dealing with large amounts of information, the key is to make sure the website or ad campaign uses proper titles and headings.